Pennant Hills - Cheltenham

 Pennant Hills - Cheltenham demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Pennant Hills-Cheltenham is notably higher than broader benchmarks.
-54.2% of residents aged 15+ have university qualifications, compared to 30.4% nationally and 32.2% in NSW.
+Educational attainment in Pennant Hills - Cheltenham is notably higher than broader benchmarks.
+54.2% of residents aged 15+ hold university qualifications, compared to 30.4% nationally and 32.2% state-wide.
 Bachelor degrees are most common at 32.7%, followed by postgraduate qualifications (17.7%) and graduate diplomas (3.8%).
-Vocational pathways account for 21.0% of qualifications among those aged 15+, with advanced diplomas (10.6%) and certificates (10.4%) being the most prevalent.
+Vocational pathways account for 21.0% of qualifications, with advanced diplomas at 10.6% and certificates at 10.4%.

 Educational participation is high, with 32.3% of residents currently enrolled in formal education.
-This includes 10.9% in primary education, 9.2% in secondary education, and 7.2% pursuing tertiary education.
-There are approximately 6,974 students educated across a network of 10 schools in Pennant Hills-Cheltenham.
+This includes 10.9% in primary, 9.2% in secondary, and 7.2% in tertiary education.
+There are 10 schools operating within Pennant Hills - Cheltenham, educating approximately 6,974 students.
 The area has significant socio-educational advantages and academic achievement (ICSEA: 1148).
-Education provision is balanced with 6 primary and 3 secondary schools serving distinct age groups.
-One specialist school addresses specific learning needs.
-Pennant Hills-Cheltenham functions as an education hub, with 31.1 school places per 100 residents, significantly above the regional average of 17.5.
-This attracts students from surrounding communities.
-Note: where schools show 'n/a' for enrolments, please refer to the parent campus.
+Education provision is balanced with 6 primary and 3 secondary schools serving distinct age groups, including a specialist school for specific learning needs.
+Pennant Hills - Cheltenham functions as an education hub with 31.1 school places per 100 residents, significantly above the regional average of 17.5, attracting students from surrounding communities.
+Note: where schools show 'n/a' for enrolments, please refer to parent campus.

 Frequently Asked Questions - Education